shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 	Pressure                    1.13652      0.034     291.55  0.0616002  (bar)
 	Density                     995.063      0.011    5.49186 -0.0549838  (kg/m^3)

-Additionally, you can visualize your simulation using a program like vmd.
-To open the production part do:
+Additionally, you can visualize your simulation using a program like [vmd](http://www.ks.uiuc.edu/Research/vmd/).
+To open the production part with vmd do:

 	vmd prd.gro prd.xtc